NatronGitHub/Natron/Documentation/source/plugins/fr.inria.built-in.BackDrop.rst

 Backdrop node
 =============

-*This documentation is for version 1.0 of Backdrop.*
+*This documentation is for version 1.0 of Backdrop (fr.inria.built-in.BackDrop).*

 Description
 -----------